aliozgurr/url-shortener/README.md

 <b>P.S</b>

-This made in an hour, so it is missing some important features.
+This is made in an hour, so it is missing some important features.